 Current projections are that the Democrats will retain control of the Senate by a narrow margin.
 But that could change, particularly if Romney continues to surge and carry GOP Senate candidates along with him.
 Energy and environmental policy are areas where this really matters.
-The House of Representatives has passed numerous bills relating to energy and environmental issues over the past two years.
+The House of Representatives has passed numerous bills relating to energy and environmental issue over the past two years.
 These bills have died in the Senate, but that could change with a new Senate.

 Republicans in almost all of these races are outspoken opponents of environmental regulation.
 Richard Mourdock in Indiana has said that climate change is a hoax and talks about the “jackboot” of environmental regulation.
 Danny Rehberg in Montana has a lifetime rating of 6% from the League of Conservation Voters, while Dean Heller in Nevada has a 14% lifetime rating.
 This puts them well to the right of Paul Ryan, who has lifetime rating of 20% from the organization.
 George Allen in Virginia and Linda McMahon in Connecticut have also emphasized their hostility to environmental regulation.
 Scott Brown in Massachusetts is closer to Paul Ryan than to the most extreme Republicans, although that’s still the lowest score in his state’s congressional delegation.